iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - Treat the AI model/SDK as a controlled dependency (like a security-sensitive library):
     - record the exact AI SDK/model version shipped with each app release
     - review vendor release notes and known issues before upgrading
-    - after any AI SDK/model update, re-test the key AI user flows to confirm nothing that previously worked has been broken (for example: the user can start a measurement capture successfully; input-quality checks work as intended; the app shows “Cannot estimate right now” only when it should; results render correctly in the UI; and each result is labeled correctly by source (AI vs device vs manual))
+    - after any AI SDK/model update, re-test the key AI user flows to confirm nothing that previously worked has been broken (for example: the user can start a measurement capture successfully; input-quality checks correctly detect poor conditions (motion, low light, weak signal); the app shows “Cannot estimate right now” only when it should; results render correctly in the UI; and each result is labeled correctly by source (AI vs device vs manual))
   - Ensure AI changes cannot be “silently” introduced:
     - only ship AI updates through controlled builds/releases
     - keep ownership clear for approving AI dependency upgrades and rollbacks